 Shareholders Eligible to Vote at Our Annual Meeting.
 Shareholders as of the Record Date will be entitled to vote at our Annual Meeting.
 If your shares are registered directly in your name with our transfer agent, Computershare, you are a shareholder of record, and these proxy materials are being sent directly to you from the Company.
-As the shareholder of record, you have the right to grant your voting proxy directly to the Company or to vote in person at the Annual Meeting.
+As the shareholder of record, you have the right to grant your voting proxy directly to the Company or to vote electronically via the live webcast of the Annual Meeting.
 If your shares are held in "street name," meaning your shares are held in a brokerage account or by a bank or other nominee, you are the beneficial owner of these shares and these proxy materials are being forwarded to you by your broker, bank or other nominee, who is considered the shareholder of record with respect to such shares.
-As the beneficial owner, you have the right to direct your broker, bank or other nominee on how to vote and you will receive instructions from your broker, bank or other nominee describing how to vote your shares; however, you may not vote these shares in person at the Annual Meeting unless you obtain a legal proxy from the shareholder of record (i.e., your broker, bank or other nominee) giving you the right to vote such shares.
+As the beneficial owner, you have the right to direct your broker, bank or other nominee on how to vote and you will receive instructions from your broker, bank or other nominee describing how to vote your shares.
+You may also vote your shares electronically via the live webcast of the Annual Meeting.

 List of Shareholders Available.
-A list of shareholders entitled to vote at the meeting will be available during our Annual Meeting and ten days prior to the Annual Meeting between the hours of 9:00 a.m. and 5:00 p.m.
-Eastern Daylight Time at our corporate headquarters in Boca Raton, Florida.
-As of March , 2020, there were shares of common stock outstanding and owned by shareholders (i.e., excluding shares held in treasury by Office Depot).
+A list of shareholders entitled to vote at the meeting will be available ten days prior to the Annual Meeting between the hours of 9:00 a.m. and 5:00 p.m.
+Eastern Time at our corporate headquarters in Boca Raton, Florida.
+If, due to COVID-19, our corporate headquarters are closed during the ten days prior to the Annual Meeting, you may send a written request to the Corporate Secretary at our corporate headquarters, and we will arrange a way for you to inspect the list.
+The list of shareholders will also be available during the Annual Meeting at www.virtualshareholdermeeting.com/ODP2020.
+As of March 17, 2020, there were 529,088,226 shares of common stock outstanding and owned by shareholders (i.e., excluding shares held in treasury by Office Depot).
 Each share of common stock is entitled to one vote on each matter considered at our Annual Meeting.